contentful/contentful.js/ADVANCED.md

 ## Querying & Search parameters

 You can pass your query parameters as `key: value` pairs in the query object whenever request a resource.
-**e.g.**
+For example:

 ```js
 const contentful = require("contentful");